composer/composer/doc/02-libraries.md

 ## Lock file

-For projects it is recommended to commit the `composer.lock` file into version control.
-For libraries this is not the case.
-You do not want your library to be tied to exact versions of the dependencies.
-It should work with any compatible version, so make sure you specify your version constraints so that they include all compatible versions.
+For your library you may commit the `composer.lock` file if you want to.
+This can help your team to always test against the same dependency versions.

-**Do not commit your library's `composer.lock` into version control.**
+However, this lock file will not have any effect on other projects that depend on it.
+It only has an effect on the main project.

-If you are using git, add it to the `.gitignore`.
+If you do not want to commit the lock file and you are using git, add it to the `.gitignore`.

 ## Publishing to a VCS